Web-Ex-Machina/contao-isotope-cart-backend-bundle/README.md

 # README

-This Contao Bundle add the ability to see Isotope's carts in back-end.
+This Contao Bundle add the ability to see & delete Isotope's carts in back-end.